 designing and implementing compliance monitoring programmes;

-drafting customised policies, manuals and procedures in line with regulations;
+drafting customised AML / CFT policies and procedures, and manuals in line with regulations;

 conducting investigations into regulatory or compliance breaches;

-reviewing and assessing policies, manuals and procedures according to regulatory changes;
+reviewing and assessing manuals, policies and procedures according to regulatory changes;

 supporting with the anticipation of compliance impacts of regulatory change;